x

 ST. LOUIS — Police detectives are looking for the driver of the car that struck three young women outside a St. Louis nightclub early Tuesday morning, police said.

 The victims told police they also heard gunfire during the commotion, a report from the St. Louis Metropolitan Police Department said.
-Thankfully, according to police, none of the women were struck by the gunfire.
+None of the women were struck by the gunfire.

 Resources for crime victims: